geekhmer/geekhmer.github.io/source/_posts/2015-01-02-develop-your-own-gem-and-gemify-your-own-assets-using-rails-engine.markdown

 {% endcodeblock %}

 <p>
-  So far so good, hope you enjoyed the post. see ya! :)
+  So far so good, hope you enjoyed the article. see ya! :)
 </p>